steemit/smt-whitepaper/smt-manual/manual.md

 ITO's using non-STEEM contributions -- for example, SBD, BTC, ETH, etc. -- cannot be done fully automatically on-chain.
 However, such ITO's can be managed by manually transferring some founder account's distribution to buyers' Steem accounts in proportion to their non-STEEM contribution.

-#### Market maker accounts

-Market making is done by performing a "ping" to the MM account.
-This inspects the state of the market and issues orders from the MM account as appropriate.
-The pinger is responsible for paying the bandwidth cost of the ping.

-An account which is created as a market maker has `mm_ping_authority` and `mm_reserve_ratios`.
-To create a fully decentralized market maker, create an account with no recovery account, set `mm_ping_authority` to `temp`, and set the account's owner/active/posting authorities to `null`.
-Funds in the account will then be inaccessible and it will operate completely autonomously.

-TODO:  Specify fee percentage, fee beneficiary

 ### Inflation Parameters

 Creation of SMT after launch is called *inflation*.